longhorn/longhorn-tests/docs/content/manual/pre-release/ha/ha-volume-migration.md

 # Watch volume to check if it becomes detached or faulted.
 kubectl -n longhorn-system get volume -oyaml -w | grep -e state -e robustness

+# Check the names of engines and replicas before and then after triggering the scenario for comparison.
+# - Some scenarios result in a new engine becoming active (e.g. test-e-0 is replaced by test-e-1).
+# - Some scenarios result in new replicas becoming active (e.g. test-r-45032d2c is gone, but test-r-b28953eb is in its
+#   place).
+kubectl -n longhorn-system get engine kubectl -n longhorn-system get replica
 ```

 5. Before a test, verify the volume migration is ready.
 Logs should indicate "Volume migration engine is ready", and: